SwedishPaymentAndECRGroup/digital-receipt-standard/README.md

 ## Repository content

-The repository contains documents and examples describing how to create digital receipts using the ARTS Digitl Receipt Standard with swedish extensions.
+The repository contains documents and examples describing how to create digital receipts using the ARTS Digital Receipt Standard with swedish extensions.
 For more general information on NRF retail technology standard and ARTS:
 - [NRF](https://nrf.com/resources/retail-technology-standards-0)
 - [OMG - ARTS DR](http://www.omg.org/retail/schema.htm)